 Table of Contents

-Step one: Preparation before moving the website
+Step 1: Preparation before moving the website

 Make sure the target server has enough disk space to store the website data.
 You can find the website size by going to Server > click on the origin server > Monitoring > Application wise details.
 You can also find the remaining disk space on the same page.

-Backing up is probably not needed as we are essentially going to clone the website.
+Backing up is probably not needed, as we are essentially going to clone the website.
 But there is no harm in actually doing it.
 So, feel free to back up the site if it’s in your DNA.

 1. Log in to Cloudways and click the Applications menu.